 If your wood floors are a warm brown, then warmer wall colors will match nicely.
-However, you can also up the contrast by pairing them with a cooler wall color, which will in turn help decrease some of the warmth in the floors.
+However, you can also up the contrast by pairing them with gray walls (or a different cool-toned color), which will in turn help decrease some of the warmth in the floors.

 With that being said, you really don’t need to overthink wall colors this as long as your floors are not glaringly orange or red toned.

 Most dark hardwoods are quite neutral and will work with a variety of paint colors, particularly when there’s white trim to bridge the gap between floors and walls.

 Popular Gray and Greige Paint Colors for Dark Wood Floors